 User takes this empty CSV file and fills it with the actual data for the multiple records of the object.

 Once the CSV file is filled, user uploads the file; application inserts / updates all the records in the CSV file into the caTissue database.

+The application returns a report file (another CSV) containing the contents of the input CSV with two columns specifying the stauts of the insert or update and the related messages from the bizlogic.

 Design scope